 Even as puppies, Great Danes are often taller and weigh more than other breeds.
-They usually experience growth spurts every couple of months until they're full grown, Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, says.
+They usually experience growth spurts every couple of months until they're full grown, Dr. Aliya McCullough, Fetch's on-staff veterinarian, says.
 At 3 months old, they often weigh about 25 to 45 pounds and are around 17 to 23 inches tall.
 Fast forward 3 months, and they'll probably weigh about 65 to 100 pounds and can be up to 33 inches tall.
 At 9 months, the average Great Dane is between 85 to 125 pounds and up to 35 inches tall.

 It takes Great Danes between 18 to 24 months to reach full maturity — and as adults, they end up to be around 28 to 32 inches tall and weigh between 110 to 175 pounds.